 On September 6, 2022, we entered into an expanded global, non-exclusive license and collaboration agreement with GSK, or the GSK License Agreement, for nirogacestat in combination with either belantamab mafodotin (belamaf), or with any other cytotoxic antibody-drug conjugate targeting B-cell maturation antigen, or BCMA, derived from belantamab that is controlled by GSK, either alone as a combination therapy, or together with other pharmaceutical agents.
 Concurrent with the execution of the GSK License Agreement, we entered into a stock purchase agreement, or the Stock Purchase Agreement, with an affiliate of GSK, Glaxo Group Limited, or GGL, under which GGL purchased 2,050,819 shares of our common stock, par value \$0.0001 per share, in a private placement transaction for an aggregate purchase price of approximately \$75.0 million, or \$36.57 per share.
 The shares were sold at a 25% premium to the volume-weighted average share price of Common Stock for a specified 30-day period prior to entering into the Stock Purchase Agreement.
 We are also eligible to receive up to \$550.0 million in additional payments based on reaching certain development and commercial milestones.
 We retain full commercial rights to nirogacestat.
-Additionally, we will continue to supply nirogacestat for future belamaf clinical trials and will seek to make nirogacestat and certain expenses related to intellectual property rights.
+Additionally, we will continue to supply nirogacestat for future belamaf clinical trials and will seek to make nirogacestat commercially available in markets where approval has been sought by GSK for combination with belamaf.
+GSK will continue to fund all development costs, except for those related to the supply of nirogacestat and certain expenses related to intellectual property rights.

 On February 25, 2021, we entered into a sales agreement, or the Sales Agreement, with Cowen and Company, LLC, or Cowen, pursuant to which we may issue and sell shares of our common stock having aggregate offering proceeds of up to \$200.0 million, or the Shares, from time to time through Cowen as our sales agent.
 Upon delivery of a placement notice and subject to the terms and conditions of the Sales Agreement, Cowen may sell the Shares by any method permitted by law deemed to be an "at the market offering" as defined in Rule 415(a)(4) promulgated under the Securities Act of 1933, as amended.
 We may sell the Shares in amounts and at times to be determined by us from time to time, subject to the terms and conditions of the Sales Agreement, but we have no obligation to sell any Shares under the Sales Agreement.
 We or Cowen may suspend or terminate the offering of Shares upon notice to the other party and subject to other conditions.
 In August 2022, we sold 2,247,500 shares of Common Stock under this at-the-market offering program, or ATM Program, for gross proceeds of \$69.7 million, less commissions of \$1.9 million for net proceeds of \$67.8 million.
-As of December 31, 2022, approximately \$13.0.3 million remains available under the ATM Program.
+As of December 31, 2022, approximately \$130.3 million remains available under the ATM Program.